 - Pay – Pay for your test and any extras you require.

-- Sample Collection – When GTL Australia receives your order, we will send you the referral forms via email.
+- Sample Collection – When GTL receives your order, we will send you the referral forms via email.
 Your doctor or counselor will complete these and return to us for approval.

 Once approved, a sample collection kit will be sent out, as well as a list of our Pathology Collection Centres.
-GTL Australia will organize your appointment, as well as book the courier to collect your samples for return to us.
+GTL will organize your appointment, as well as book the courier to collect your samples for return to us.

 - Results – Receive your results in a quick timeframe.
 Results will be sent directly to your doctor, who will discuss them with you. (within 10-14 working days of receiving samples)

-Now that your June plans are sorted, it’s time to gather your friends and family, dig out your best pink threads, and either host or attend a fundraiser, donate to cancer research, or organise your Cancer Panel Predisposition Test from GTL Australia.
+Now that your June plans are sorted, it’s time to gather your friends and family, dig out your best pink threads, and either host or attend a fundraiser, donate to cancer research, or organise your Cancer Panel Predisposition Test from GTL.
 Together we can all make a difference, and help to beat all types of cancer.

 These are three great ways that we can all contribute